-Candidates for the M.Sc. (mode 'B') in IR & HRM will normally hold or expect to hold before the programme, a good second class honours degree in business or management (or a cognate discipline).
-Practical experience of management would be an advantage.
+Candidates for the M.Sc. (mode 'B') in HRM will normally hold or expect to hold before the programme, a good second class honours degree in business or management (or a cognate discipline).
+Practical experience of management is an advantage.